stevekinney/stevekinney.net/src/courses/figma/getting-started.md

 You can either use the Command Palette _or_ press `Control-Shift-?` and pull up this helpful guide for learning all of the keyboard shortcuts supported by Figma.

 ![Figma Keyboard Shortcuts](../../assets/figma-keyboard-shortcuts.png)
+## Moving Around

+You have a few options when it comes to moving around:

+- Hold the `Space` key and then drag and round.
+- Use two fingers on your track pad.
+- Switch to the Hand Tool and drag around.
+(This is basically the same as holding down`Space`)